ayman-albaz/etters/README.md

 ### `{.getterCustom.}`, `{.mgetterCustom.}`, `{.setterCustom.}` are placeholder pragmas.
-They do absolutely nothing and should be used when you want to create your own custom getter/setter procs, but convery within the object definition that you are using some sort of getter/setter procs.
+They do absolutely nothing and should be used when you want to create your own custom getter/setter procs, but convey within the object definition that you are using some sort of getter/setter procs.

 ### `genEtters`